saiduc/dotfiles/README.md

 Note that to use the .zshrc file from this repo, you will have to edit line 5 to point to the right path for your oh-my-zsh installation.

+### Bash Shell

+You don't really need to do anything to set up bash if you want to use it.
+I recommend using the zsh shell but if you really need bash, it has been set up to look pretty similar to the dracula theme in oh-my-zsh, including showing git status.

+The .bash_profile file does nothing except load the .bashrc file.

 ## Acknowledgements